Rosie (Rosé album): Live performances

-On 22 November 2024, Rosé presented the first live performance of "Apt." with Bruno Mars at the 2024 MAMA Awards in Osaka.
-She later performed "Apt." with Lee Young-ji and "Number One Girl" on The Seasons: Lee Young-ji's Rainbow for the episode aired on 29 November 2024.
-On 3 December 2024, she appeared on BBC Radio 1's Christmas Live Lounge 2024, performing "Apt." and a cover of "Last Christmas" by Wham!.
-During the episode broadcast on 11 December 2024, Rosé performed a live band medley of her songs "Apt." and "Toxic Till the End" on The Tonight Show with Jimmy Fallon.
+On 22 November 2024, Rosé presented the first live performance of "APT." with Bruno Mars at the 2024 MAMA Awards in Osaka.
+She later performed "APT." with Lee Young-ji and "Number One Girl" on The Seasons: Lee Young-ji's Rainbow for the episode aired on 29 November 2024.
+On 3 December 2024, she appeared on BBC Radio 1's Christmas Live Lounge 2024, performing "APT." and a cover of "Last Christmas" by Wham!.
+During the episode broadcast on 11 December 2024, Rosé performed a live band medley of her songs "APT." and "Toxic Till the End" on The Tonight Show with Jimmy Fallon.

-On 23 January 2025, Rosé performed a three-song set comprising "Stay a Little Longer", "Toxic Till the End", and "Apt." at the Gala des Pièces Jaunes 2025 held at the Paris La Défense Arena.
+On 23 January 2025, Rosé performed a three-song set comprising "Stay a Little Longer", "Toxic Till the End", and "APT." at the Gala des Pièces Jaunes 2025 held at the Paris La Défense Arena.
 A live band performance of "3am", which was filmed at the Channel Street Skatepark in Los Angeles, was posted on YouTube on the same day.
-Rosé later performed a six-song set, which included the tracks "Toxic Till the End", "3am", "Vampirehollie", "Two Years", "Drinks or Coffee", and "Apt.", as a special guest at the Japanese music festival GMO Sonic 2025 held at the Saitama Super Arena on 26 January.
-On 22 and 25 April, Rosé performed "Apt." together with Coldplay as a guest for the band's Music of the Spheres World Tour concerts at Goyang Stadium.
+Rosé later performed a six-song set, which included the tracks "Toxic Till the End", "3am", "Vampirehollie", "Two Years", "Drinks or Coffee", and "APT.", as a special guest at the Japanese music festival GMO Sonic 2025 held at the Saitama Super Arena on 26 January.
+On 22 and 25 April, Rosé performed "APT." together with Coldplay as a guest for the band's Music of the Spheres World Tour concerts at Goyang Stadium.
 On 28 June, she performed the song alongside "Toxic Till the End" and "Dance All Night" as a special guest at Psy's Summer Swag 2025 concert.

-Throughout Blackpink's Deadline World Tour, Rosé performs a three-song solo set comprising "Apt.", "Toxic Till the End", and a third song of choice from Rosie.
-On 22 September, Rosé performed "Apt." on The Howard Stern Show.
+Throughout Blackpink's Deadline World Tour, Rosé performed a three-song solo set comprising "APT.", "Toxic Till the End", and a third song of choice from Rosie.
+On 22 September, Rosé performed "APT." on The Howard Stern Show.